Please introduce your company and yourself briefly.

 What are your expectations for the next couple of years, how will membership with the AOMedia enhance your organization?

 In the few years since its formation, the Alliance has been nimble and made huge strides.
 With the heterogeneity of members and the diverse nature of organizations backing the initiative mission and purpose, many key goals have been met.
 The core leadership group and AOM Board has made a significant impact along with the AV1 Codec Work Group (WG) Chair in leading WG members with unwavering focus and attention to making AV1 the best it can be.
-We have, in this process, also learned areas of improvement that we can bring to future versions such as AV2.
+We have, in this process, also learned areas of improvement that we can bring to future versions.
 Being a part of the initiative with the leaders in this space, allows our teams to be a part of the cutting edge innovation taking place in the world of online video.
 We are most excited about the organization's platform as it gives us, a relatively small player, to engage and work alongside the best in the business.
 In a sense, the Alliance has truly democratized innovation and created a sort of level playing field, which bodes well for future innovation in online video.

 What AOMedia efforts are you most excited about?